vrizo/ya-music-controls/README.md

 * This plugin provides Music control buttons (Play/Pause, Next, Previous, Like/Unlike) :musical_note:
 * and Player information (track and artist name, album art)
 * It includes Keyboard Shortcuts
+* Integration with operating system multimedia controls.
+Which also allows you to use a multimedia keyboard

 ## Development Usage